-Alternative teaching (Big group/Small group) is an option in which you divide the class into two groups – one advanced and one at class level, or one large and one small – and each group, at any given time, might be taught by each teacher.
+Alternative teaching (Big group/Small group) is an option in which you divide the class into two groups – one advanced and one at class-level, or one large and one small – and each group, at any given time, might be taught by each teacher.
 Then, the students switch teachers.
 However, the groups need to vary.
 If you always have the students with special needs in the same small group, everybody will know, “Oh, those are the SPED students.”
 That stigma kills their spirit.

-Alternative Teaching aka Flip Flop Teaching
+Alternative Teaching aka Teach-Half-Then-Switch

-A variation of alternative teaching (flip flop teaching) is to divide the class in half.
+A variation of alternative teaching (teach-half-then-switch teaching) is to divide the class in half.
 With this model, co-teachers can capitalize on their teaching strengths and preferences.
 For example; one teacher may prefer to teach poetry while the other teacher feels very competent teaching grammar.
 Each teacher can teach half the group skills based on their teaching strengths while students benefit from having multiple teaching styles in the classroom.

 There are significant advantages to station teaching, flexible grouping, a type of center teaching that I’ve called Fitzell Acceleration CentersTM, as well as team teaching – where you can’t tell who distinguish between the general education and special education teacher.